 Do not bring anything else with you.
 You do not need to bring a calculator or paper and pencil; they will supply them for you.
 If you do bring anything, you will have to lock it up in a locked bag (you take it into the test room with you, but they have the key).

 National – 105 minutes – 80 questions, 56 correct required to pass (70%)

 State – 40 minutes – 40 questions, 30 correct required to pass (75%)

 *Please note, you may have a few extra questions in each section, as PSI is testing out new questions for future exams (but you will have no idea which ones they are).

 Upon completion of the exam, there is a ten-question survey (about PSI), once you hit submit, you will be notified immediately whether you passed or did not pass (it’s NOT failure).
 If you do not pass, you will immediately receive an unsuccessful notification on the screen along with a diagnostic report indicating your strengths and weaknesses by test category.
 An official score report will be printed and given to you before you leave the examination site.
 If you pass, you will not be given details as to how well you did (and they will not tell you!).

 Step 4: Complete your fingerprinting and background check

-Fingerprinting is mandatory for all Virginia real estate license applicants.
+Fingerprinting is mandatory for ALL Virginia real estate license applicants.
 It is highly recommended that you get electronically fingerprinted at the PSI site immediately after passing your exam.
 This will cost you an additional $55.
-They send the data directly to the state police who then sends their findings (or hopefully lack thereof) directly to DPOR.
-Your fingerprints are valid for 45 days.
+They send the data directly to the state police who then send their findings (or hopefully lack thereof) directly to DPOR.
+Your fingerprints are valid for 45-days.
 If you do not affiliate with a brokerage firm or place your license into inactive status, you will have to redo your fingerprints and pay an additional $55.

 Step 5: Apply for your Virginia Real Estate Salesperson License